Richi4590/SCO_VR_Lightsaber_Training/README.md

 - Requires an Oculus Quest 3 for XR!
 - Quest 2 was not tested but should work in VR!

+At the bottom of this README you can see two gameplay videos of the game!

 # Oculus Setup and Unity Integration Guide

 ## Download the Oculus Software